fluffybacon-steam/fluffybacon-steam/README.md

 👋 Hi!
 - 🐖 I’m fluffy bacon, but I answer to fluffy 🐖
-- 👨🏼‍🔬 I got my degree in Biotechnology but got stick of lab work
+- 👨🏼‍🔬 I got my degree in Biotechnology but got tired of lab work
 - 👀 I’m interested in 3d printing, bioengineering, web-development, and game development
 - 🌱 I’m currently learning javascript for web development
 - 💾 I have a working knowledge of gcode, html, vba in excel and python